astrospkc/MaskImage/README.md

             }
         }
         reader.readAsDataURL(file)```

-3. The main problem arises to set up brush control.
-4. Clipping mask and now this is the main problem I faced
+3. Clipping mask and now this is the main problem I faced

 ### Learned: